Pete Murray (DJ): Radio

 Murray was one of the original BBC Radio 1 disc-jockeys when the station started in 1967.
 By 1969, he was one of the mainstays of BBC Radio 2, where for over ten years he anchored the two-hour magazine show Open House five days a week, heard by 5.5 million listeners.
 One April Fools' Day he pretended that the show was being televised.
 In 1973 and 1976, he was voted BBC Radio Personality of the Year.
-In 1974, he was featured on the Emerson, Lake and Palmer live album 'Welcome Back, My Friends, to the Show That Never Ends ~ Ladies and Gentlemen' as the master of ceremonies, at the beginning of the album.
+In 1980, Radio 2 moved Murray from weekday to weekend programming.
+In 1981, he began a move into more serious, speech-only radio with a stint as presenter of Midweek on BBC Radio 4.
+At the end of 1983, the BBC cancelled his radio shows, describing his style of broadcasting as too old-fashioned, which led to Murray leaving the BBC altogether, a decision he later admitted to regretting, calling it a "very big mistake".